 Do not self-diagnose gum diseases, do not measure your own interdental space and do not stock up on interdental brushes based on self-diagnosis.
 Interdentals have to be picked by a professional who can expertly evaluate your teeth.
 There are many kinds of interdental brushes that suit certain tooth conditions, so don’t self-prescribe or self-medicate, no matter how user-friendly the packaging looks.

 Do not replace regular brushing with interdental brushing altogether.
 Interdental cleaning is a part of your brushing ritual.
-Regular brushing is still vital: soft brush, gentle circular motions, front and back, until clean, twice a day.
+Proper regular toothbrushing is still vital: soft brush, gentle circular motions, front and back, until clean, twice a day.

 It’s generally a good idea to avoid a high-carb, high-sugar diet as it reduces your saliva’s capacity to protect your teeth.
 Bacteria breed better when sugars abound, so don’t give them the opportunity.